We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Cons: can be time-consuming to switch it from a play yard to a baby gate

 If you want a baby gate that can grow with your needs, you’ll love this Regalo wide gate.
 It’s convertible — transforming from a play yard to an extra-wide adjustable baby gate.
 It can also work double duty as a barrier for stairways and fireplaces thanks to the eight panels.
 And each of the panels is designed to be adjustable, which gives you the freedom to configure it as you like.

 Many parents note that reconfiguring the design is more time consuming you might expect since disconnecting and reconnecting the joints takes time.

 If you don’t want to shop for multiple baby gates, the Toddleroo by North States 3-in-1 Metal Superyard gives you the freedom to transform from a freestanding play yard to a hardware-mounted baby gate.
-With a total length of 144 inches and six panels, you have the option to close off rooms or create a barrier around hazards with ease.
+With a total length of 144 in. and six panels, you have the option to close off rooms or create a barrier around hazards with ease.